 Deadly Funny is a national comedy competition open to Aboriginal and Torres Strait Islanders over the age of 18.
 We want you to get behind the mic and work with some of Australia’s finest First Nations comedians and storytellers.

-Now in its 15th year, Deadly Funny has seen the likes of Steph Tisdell, Kevin Kropinyeri, Andy Saunders, Shiralee Hood, Dane Simpson and Sean Choolburra join the program as both participants and mentors.
+Entering its 16th year, Deadly Funny has seen the likes Steph Tisdell, Kevin Kropinyeri, Andy Saunders, Shiralee Hood, Dane Simpson and Sean Choolburra join the program as both participants and mentors – and you could be next!

 To participate, all you need is five minutes of funny material.
 Material can be stand up, musical, sketch, physical/dance or character based, or simply the telling of a good yarn.
+You can participate as a solo, duo or trio.
 Sign up, come along, run through your ideas with a professional comedian in a three-hour workshop, and then jump on stage for a public performance.

 Need more reasons to enter?
-State winners have the opportunity to participate in the National Grand Final as part of the Melbourne International Comedy Festival and compete for the Deadly Funny crown and a $2,000 cash prize!
+Those who progress from their heat will be flown to Melbourne to perform at the 2022 Melbourne International Comedy Festival and compete for the Deadly Funny crown and a $2,000 cash prize!

 Melbourne International Comedy Festival openly encourages participation from people of all backgrounds and abilities, and is committed to providing a safe, inclusive and respectful environment for all.
 If you need any assistance with your registration or have any questions regarding the physical requirements to compete in the Deadly Funny workshop and competition, please contact firstname.lastname@example.org or (03) 9245 3700.